In the offset printing process, offset printing blankets play a crucial role in determining the quality of the printed image.

 - Minimize contamination: Maintain low tack to reduce the buildup of paper dust, dirt, and excess ink.

-2. The Carcass
+The Fabric Carcass (Substrate)

 Conclusion